Paton7/Virtual-Garage/README.md

 ### Additional Info
 you can configure the virtual garage setting via VirtualGarageSettings that you placed at the bottom of your config.cpp in your mission file

-This script was only written in about 2 days so may not be perfect so if you do find any bugs please post them on the forum post or message me on the Exile mod Forum

-If you have anything you would like to see added also feel free to post on the Forum post with your suggestion